rudecs/openvcloud/docs/Architecture/SystemArchitecture.md

 The **Agent Controller** acts as a job controller distributing work to the **Agents**.

-Since server nodes are not publicly accessible all communication between the **Agents** and the **Agent Controller** happens throug HTTP Long Polling initiated by the agents.
+Since server nodes are not publicly accessible all communication between the **Agents** and the **Agent Controller** happens through HTTP Long Polling initiated by the agents.

 ### Datacenter Abstraction Layer

-Also implemeted by JumpScale 8 Core components is the **Datacenter Abstraction Layer** providing developers an interface to interact with the **Agent Controller**, and thus the server nodes.
+Also implemted by JumpScale 8 Core components is the **Datacenter Abstraction Layer** providing developers an interface to interact with the **Agent Controller**, and thus the server nodes.

 ### Master REST API